xyproto/permissions2/README.md

 * Can be used together with [Martini](https://github.com/go-martini/martini), either directly or by using the [fizz](https://github.com/xyproto/fizz) package.
 * Also works together with [Gin](https://github.com/gin-gonic/gin).
 * May also work with other web-related packages, since the standard http.HandlerFunc is used everywhere.
+* The default permissions can be cleared with the Clear() function.

 Example for [Negroni](https://github.com/codegangsta/negroni)